MitchellKMyers/Multi-label-Text-Classification-with-BERT/README.md

 4. Once steps 1 and 2 are complete, you will be free to run the remaining code and experiment with our model.

 ## Notes
-- Please note that training time is several hours due to model complexity and training size.
+- Please note that training time is several hours due to model complexity and dataset size.
 - If you prefer not to train your own network, you can download our models weights from this link: https://drive.google.com/file/d/1fgj6oCSNfYisZvnlRTjjXjdxouD7WuSH/view?usp=sharing